Grant Horton

-Grant Dean Horton (born 13 September 2001) is an English professional footballer who plays as a defender for League of Ireland Premier Division club Waterford.
+Grant Dean Horton (born 13 September 2001) is an English professional footballer who plays as a defender for EFL League Two club Harrogate Town.

 Career

 Cheltenham Town

 Grant made his EFL League Two debut for Cheltenham Town on 7 December 2019, coming on as a 93rd minute substitute for Sean Long in a 3–0 away win against Mansfield Town.
 He signed his first professional contract with the club after graduating from the youth team in the summer of 2020.
 In May 2021 he signed a new two-year contract with Cheltenham after the club won promotion as League Two champions.

 Bromsgrove Sporting (loan)

 Horton joined newly promoted Southern League Premier Central side Bromsgrove Sporting on 16 August 2019.

 He played one game for Bromsgrove Sporting, which came in the FA Cup, in a 2–1 home victory against Leicester Road on 24 August 2019.
 Horton came on as a half time substitute for Will Shorrock.

 He returned to Cheltenham Town on 29 August 2019, following the return from injury of Tom Taylor.